 I have always accepted Medicaid reimbursement because I believe that every birthing person and their family deserves the care and the birth they want, regardless of income or ability to pay.
-Unfortunately, accepting Medicaid has become unsustainable for my practice.
+Unfortunately, accepting Medicaid has become nearly unsustainable for my practice.

 Medicaid has always been a break-even situation at best.
 In some instances, especially in the event of a transfer in labor, I pay to provide care because reimbursement doesn’t cover out-of-pocket costs.
 Still, I have continued to accept Medicaid because it simply felt like the right thing to do.